slowernews/hamster-system/README.md

 ### Possible painpoint?

-This system is not smartphone oriented.
+This system doesn't have a specialized app.
 That's not even an issue for me but it might be for you.
+However, it is platform agnostic so you can easily adapt it.
 My strategy, when a paper notebook is not enough (and most times it is), is to email myself the new stuff and take care of it later.
+You can also - easily - move your text file to a cloud and update it from your platform.

 ### Is this the truth?